5 Best Beginner Spanish Apps & Courses 2026 (Tested by a Real Learner)

 Best way to use it:

-Pricing: $297 per level ($997 for a bundle of 6 levels: beginner—advanced + bonuses)
+Pricing: $297 per level ($997 for 6-level bundle: beginner—advanced + bonuses)

 If you want the deepest listening comprehension gains and you’re willing to invest, Spanish Uncovered is it.